 “This is it.
 Last warning to everybody,” she said.
 “No finger-pointing, children.
 No stomping your feet.
 No screaming.
 No yelling.
 No dancing around.
 No calling names.
 No throwing sticks and stones.
 No putting gum in each other’s hair.”

 So it got out of control.
 (More on that later.)
-But this opinion is important; the underlying trial was an epic and personal war, and Maryland malpractice law is either much more clear or an abyss of confusion, depending upon who you ask.
+But this opinion is important; the underlying trial was an epic and personal war, and Maryland malpractice law is much more clear or an abyss of confusion, depending upon who you ask.
 While you take a breath, let’s talk about the facts.

 This is the tragic case of a Mount Airy woman who was paralyzed on her left side as the result of an operation to treat a brain aneurysm.
-Plaintiff underwent a procedure at University of Maryland Hospital to treat an aneurysm which caused bleeding that lead to her injuries, according to the evidence offered by Plaintiff’s attorney at trial.
+Plaintiff underwent a procedure at the University of Maryland Hospital to treat an aneurysm which caused bleeding that lead to her injuries, according to the evidence offered by Plaintiff’s attorney at trial.

 At trial, Plaintiff called an expert to offer opinions both on the standard of care and on informed consent.
-The trial judge, Baltimore City Circuit Court Judge Lynn Stewart, excluded the expert’s testimony because the expert devoted more than 20% of his professional activities to activities that directly involve testimony in personal injury claims.
+The trial judge, Baltimore City Circuit Court Judge Lynn Stewart, excluded the expert’s testimony because the expert devoted over 20% of his professional activities to activities that directly involve testimony in personal injury claims.
 (Maryland law requires malpractice experts to spend less than 20% of their time in medical malpractice or other personal injury cases.)
-Because this was Plaintiff’s only expert, the court directed judgment in favor of the Defendants.
+Because this was the Plaintiff’s only expert, the court directed judgment in favor of the Defendants.

 The expert was not just some random guy.
-He held positions at Massachusetts General Hosptial, Harvard, and John Hopkins.
+He held positions at Massachusetts General Hospital, Harvard, and John Hopkins.
 The doctor was also not caught up in the medical malpractice testifying racket: he made less than $50,000 a year.
 He had not, however, seen patients since 2001 and was no longer licensed to practice medicine in the United States.
 Interestingly, he said he had a medical license in France, but only to write prescriptions for family members.
 His professional activities included conducting literature peer reviews, reading journals, observing procedures, and discussing patients with former colleagues.
 His testimony at trial:

 Murphy: Now, you testified that you no longer practice medicine but you handle cases for plaintiffs’ lawyers who are suing others for malpractice?